Chiang Mai to Luang Prabang Bike Tour

 Our main destination for the day is the hidden waterfall, Kung Si.
 Tucked away between thick foliage, the famous waterfall feels like a secret.
 The aquamarine waters are tempting, so do carry your swimwear along.

-On our way to the waterfalls, we make a stop at the Great Project (called the Laos Buffalo Dairy), a project designed to educate the Rural communities in Animal Husbandry and basic animal health care.
+On our way to the waterfalls, we stop at the Great Project (called the Laos Buffalo Dairy), a project designed to educate Rural communities on Animal Husbandry and animal health care.
 They rent the Cattle from the villagers to enable a secure income for the community and use the milk to create Cheese and Spectacular Ice Cream.
-Lunch is served Picnic style here and there is also an opportunity to get an unforgettable ‘Buffalo Selfie’.
+Today's lunch is served picnic style with an opportunity to get an unforgettable ‘Buffalo Selfie’.

-Dinner is at a Local NGO who train marginalized youth for careers in the Hospitality industry.
-It is also one of the most exciting menus in town, a great balance between traditional and modern flavors.
+Dinner is at a Local NGO that trains marginalized youth for careers in the Hospitality industry.
+It is also one of the most exciting menus in town, with a balance between traditional and modern flavors.

 Day 14: Luang Prabang

-Get up before sunrise today, and walk up to Mount Phousi for a beautiful tinge of orange in the sky and seeing the city bathe in the warm glow of the rising sun.
+If you still have time before your flight back home, then we recommend walking up to Mount Phousi for a beautiful tinge of orange in the sky and seeing the city bathe in the warm glow of the rising sun.

 Please make arrangements as per your onward journey.